 To help encourage a positive frame of mind in all of us, I thought it might be valuable to explore some simple ways that we can all practice self-care with 8 calming activities.

 It’s pretty easy to sink into bad habits when we aren’t in our normal 9-5 routine anymore and normal practices can sort of go out the window.
-However, it’s super important that we maintain good hygiene habits during isolation (someone please tell my kids!) a lovely relaxing way to do this is to soak in a salt bath.
-Studies have shown that Magnesium Flakes may help with feelings of anxiety (source) and Epsom Salts promote better sleep quality.
-Mix them together and soak that stress away, or mix up your own calming bath salt concoction like this Calendula and Pink Himalayan Bath Salts recipe that also has a splash of lavender in it.
+However, it’s super important that we maintain good hygiene habits during isolation (someone please tell my kids!) a lovely relaxing way to do this is to soak in a milk bath.
+Studies have shown that Epsom Salts may help with feelings of anxiety (source) and promote better sleep quality.
+Our Coconut Bath Milk is packed hydrating coconut milk, soothing oats, and mood balancing rosehips and pink grapefruit.
+It will (almost) make you forget real life is a thing!

 Scents are so powerful, and it’s our olfactory nerve that gives us our sense of smell, it’s directly connected to the brain and sends signals to the limbic system and amygdala which are in charge of our memory, mood, and emotions (wow)!
 So certain aromas are a trigger, for me, the scent of Daphne reminds me of the house I grew up in, because we had a large bush of it outside my bedroom window, in the summer I would open my window and the scent would come rushing in, so I always get a smile on my face when I smell it because it takes me back to that time and place.
 Studies have shown that the aroma of certain essential oils can relieve stress, help you to relax and get a better night’s sleep.
 Try diffusing some of these oils Lavender, Lemon, Bergamot, Ylang Ylang, Clary sage and Jasmine for their calming properties, or you could use Lavender Floral Water as a room spray, and spray some on your pillow before bed.